 ISAR is dedicated to promoting connection between scientists to advance antiviral drug discovery and development.
 Click here if you have an assay or model that could be accessible to advance SARS-CoV-2 active agents, or to view the data that has already been submitted.
 This list will be available not only to our Society members, but to all researchers in the global community.

 May 1, 2020

-SARS CoV-2 (previously known as 2019-nCoV) Outbreak - DAILY UPDATES
+SARS CoV-2 (previously known as 2019-nCoV) Outbreak - periodic updates

 As a service to the community interested in antiviral research and development, ISAR News is publishing in this page a list of curated links to sources with verified and current information; these links are continuously updated at least once daily.

 ISAR has adopted the taxonomy and nomenclature just recommended by the Coronavirus Study Group (CSG) of the International Committee on Taxonomy of Viruses.
 The virus is now considered a sister to the SARS virus.
 This group of coronaviruses has been renamed as SARS-CoVs, and the previously known as 2019-nCoV is now named SARS CoV-2.

 The ICAR Career Development workshop at 2020 ICAR Seattle will not be included in the online meeting.

 Due to the SARS C0V-2 COVID outbreak resulting in the replacement of the physical meeting in Seattle by an online remote meeting, this year’s ICAR will not be able to host the Career Development workshop.
 The online format does not lend itself to the very interactive format of the Career Development Workshop.

 See you at the 2021 ICAR Career Development Workshop!